gz/autoperf/README.md

 ## Analyze results

 Now you have all the data, so you can start asking some questions.
-As an example the following script tells you which events were correlated when your program was running:
+As an example, the following script tells you how events were correlated when your program was running:

 ```